Problem With Your Tigard Oregon Basement, Foundation or Concrete?

 One more minor trigger for property troubles is when you have a big tree which is too close to your home.
 A substantial tree may cause problems if the roots spread beneath the building and maybe place some strain on the slab, or on water lines.

-The roots of a giant tree which is too close to your home might also suck water out of the ground under your house, making the soil there too dried out during one of our classic Summer dry seasons.
+The roots of a giant tree which is too close to your home might also suck water out of the ground under your house, making the soil there too dried out during one of these classic Summer dry seasons.

 Over time, a property may gradually form a small crack or two.
 And a very small crack might lead to a larger split.
 A significant split will let in air and moisture and it only becomes worse after that.